Christinss/t01_ActivityForResult/README.md

-# t02_ActivityForResult
+# ActivityForResult

+2 Activities.
-2 Activities, First Activity contains Start button which sends intent to open Second Activity with 2 buttons Cancel and Ok each button has a Toast message describing actions
+First Activity contains Button "Start" which sends intent to open Second Activity with 2 Buttons "Cancel" and "Ok.
+Each Button has a Toast message describing actions.